alan-if/alan-bugs-testbed/whitespace-bug/sources-bug/README.md

 - [`test.bat`](./test.bat) — tests script.

-There is only one test adventure and command script:
+There is only one test adventure and two command scripts:

 - [`ega.alan`](./ega.alan)
 - [`test.a3sol`](./test.a3sol)
+- [`test-no-comments.a3sol`](./test-no-comments.a3sol) — identical to `test.a3sol`, but all comment lines are stripped out.

+> __NOTE__ — the `test-no-comments.a3sol` variation was created to test if the problem might have been caused by comment lines in the commands scripts (expecially empty comment lines).
+But it turned out that the whitespace bug is found also in the transcripts without comments.
+At least now we can rule out comments as the source of the problem.

 The adventure is compiled twice, using two different StdLib versions: